gkapfham/vim-vitamin-onec/README.md

 ## Introduction

+Featuring orange, several "fruity" colors, two shades of dark grey, and one shade of light grey, vim-vitamin-onec received its name because (i) orange, also a fruit that contains vitamin C, is a key highlight color, (ii) the dominant grey background has a color code of `#1c1c1c`, and (iii) it is nice to have alliteration in the name of your colorscheme!
 Providing both true-color and 256-color variants, the vim-vitamin-onec colorscheme supports Vim, Neovim, MacVim, and GVim without any configuration.

 ## Improvements